MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 However, not all of the deployment objectives of Zero Trust are a part of the landing zone.
 Many deployment objectives for Zero Trust are implemented as part of designing and releasing individual workloads to Azure.

-The next sections review each pillar, and give recommendations and considerations for implementing the deployment objectives.
+The following sections review each pillar and provide recommendations and considerations for implementing deployment objectives.

 ## Secure identity

-The [Securing identity with Zero Trust](/security/zero-trust/deploy/identity) guidance has deployment objectives focused on identity federation, conditional access, identity governance, and the use of real time data as part of the decisions for authentication.
+[Securing identity with Zero Trust](/security/zero-trust/deploy/identity) describes deployment objectives that focus on identity federation, conditional access, identity governance, and real-time data to help you configure authentication.

 ### Identity considerations